jhonatantft/resume/README.md

 - contact@jhonatantomimatsu.com | [LinkedIn](https://www.linkedin.com/in/jhonatantomimatsu/)

 ## About me
-I am originally a self-taught developer driven by well-applied knowledge.
-In 2014 I taught myself enough HTML/CSS to start workig as a freelancer web developer.
-This was only the beginning.
+I am driven by well-applied knowledge.

-I love working in a team, with (or not) pair-programming, sharing experiences, helping each other to accomplish the hardest challenges and grow up together as a professional and in other fields of knowledge.
-I like face-to-face communication, but I'm also good at chatting (slack, hangouts, e-mail, ...).
-I learn by doing, teaching and reading.
-I use to work in my own side projects, participate in development events, meetups, talks and everything related to software development to acquire the best knowledge possible.
+I learn by doing, teaching and reading, few things make me as happy as learning and teaching.
+Even subjects not related to technology are great for learning, with such knowledge it's possible to reach an open mind to various possibilities.

 ## Education
 **Bachelor of Computer Science** - [Univali](https://www.univali.br/) - 2016 - Present